ralphbutler/MOJO_STUFF/README.md

 JSON, HTTP, and SSE streaming are all hand-written Mojo; the point is to show off the language. macOS/Apple Silicon.

+### `MOJO_TURBOQUANT_TURBOVEC/`
+A from-scratch **100% Mojo** reimplementation of Google's **TurboQuant** — a *data-oblivious* vector quantizer for approximate nearest-neighbor search (fixed random rotation + fixed Lloyd–Max codebook, so it needs no training pass over the data).
+The project benchmarks it head-to-head against Ryan Codrai's Rust [`turbovec`](https://github.com/ryancodrai/turbovec) and Meta's **FAISS** on the same dataset, metric, and memory budget (DBpedia OpenAI-1536, 100k vectors, 768 B/vector), to answer whether a clean-room Mojo port can match a mature, BLAS-backed Rust crate.
+It can: equal recall (0.959 vs 0.964 @1), **faster index build than Rust** (0.7 s vs 0.9 s) and ~23× faster than FAISS, with search within 2.5× of Rust and ~10× faster than FAISS.

+Beyond the numbers, it's a record of *how* the Mojo caught up — a FastScan SIMD scan kernel and a register-blocked GEMM micro-kernel written in-language with no BLAS dependency — with pre-optimization snapshots (`BAK_V1/`, `BAK_V2/`) kept so the before/after of each fix is inspectable, plus a list of Mojo 1.0 gotchas found the hard way.
+Includes a self-contained HTML writeup in `talk/`.

 ### `MOJO_POLARIS_AURORA/`
 Working directory for getting the Mojo/MAX stack running on Argonne's HPC machines — `POLARIS/` (NVIDIA A100, CUDA backend) and `AURORA/` (Intel Max GPU,